BiuSky7777/biusky7777.github.io/_pages/projects.md

 author_profile: true
 ---

-Here are some project write-ups, completed either in collaboration with amazing peers.
-While the results may not be novel enough for publication, I hope they can still offer a bit of inspiration by:
+Here are some project write-ups, completed in collaboration with amazing peers.
+While the results may not have been novel enough for publication, I hope they can still offer valuable insights by:
-* Highlighting directions that didn't work out.
+* Highlighting directions that didn't work out, and identifying key challenges.
-* Verifying and confirming established results numerically.
+* Numerically verifying and confirming established results.
-* Demonstrating how elegant theorems/algorithms can be casually applied to similar problems and senarios.
+* Demonstrating the application of elegant theorems and algorithms to similar problems and scenarios.

 ***